Skip to contents

 Installing

-Install the development version of appc from GitHub with:
+Install the latest, under-development version of appc from GitHub with:

 # install.packages("remotes")